 Explore an untouched and largely unknown part of wild Patagonia.
 The Gaucho Way is our signature route.
 It follows traditional routes used by the Gauchos, Chilean cowboys who are friends and neighbors.
-Horseback, they herd cattle to market and return to their homesteads with flour, sugar, yerba mate and other sundries.
-The Gaucho Way connotes both their passage through the mountain landscape and their distinctive, gracious culture.
-We trek or ride through beautiful valleys, lush forests, craggy mountain trails, and sandy beaches all with the Northern Patagonia Icefield rising 10,000 feet above you.
+On horseback, they herd cattle to market and return to their homesteads with flour, sugar, yerba mate and other sundries.
+The Gaucho Way denotes both their passage through the mountain landscape and their distinctive, gracious culture.
+We ride through beautiful valleys, lush forests, craggy mountain trails, and sandy beaches all with the Northern Patagonia Icefield rising 10,000 feet above you.

 Day by Day at a Glance:

 - Day 1: Depart country of origin on international flight to Santiago, Chile (SCL).

 - Day 2: Arrive Santiago.
 Domestic flight to Balmaceda Regional Airport (BBA).
 Private transfer to Puerto Bertrand.
 Overnight Pto.
 Bertrand at Local Guest Cabin or Bed and Breakfast.

 - Day 3: Full day trek with two brief boat shuttles.
 7 km.
 (4.5 mi.).
 Overnight Tent Camp at Cacho Ranch.

 - Day 4: Full-day trek.
 12 km.
 (7 mi.).
 Overnight at PF Guest House, Main Ranch.

 - Day 5: Day at main ranch.
 Options for day hike or riding.
 0-18km.
 (0-11 mi.).
 Overnight at PF Guest House, Main Ranch.

 - Day 6: Begin multi-day supported ride.
 12 km.
 (7 mi.)
 Overnight at Tent Camp at Cacho Ranch.